relationalexistence/UCF-GUTT/README.md

 ### For Publication/Release

-1. ✅ **Ready for publication** - Library meets or exceeds typical Coq library standards
+1. ✅ **Ready for publication** - Private Library meets or exceeds typical Coq library standards

 2. **Consider adding:**
    - CHANGES.md or CHANGELOG.md for version history